gaspardruan/YYMH/README.md

 # Others

-`.cbz` format is actually same as `.zip`, which means you can change the suffix to `.zip` and double click to get the image list.
+- `.cbz` format is actually same as `.zip`, which means you can change the suffix to `.zip` and double click to get the image list.
 Then, you can deal with it as you want.

+- If the script is not working, issue is welcomed.